 STUDENT COUNCIL JAKARTA

-PARTICIPANT YEAR 10,11
+HEAD OF CREATIVE DESIGN YEAR 10,11,12

-Selected as part of the organization of 33 members from 160 participants
+Selected as part of the organization of 33 members from 160 participants.

 Selected as the head of creative design.
 The creative design division has a job to make designs for school annual agenda and we and sell it to the students and public ( we’ve sold 620 books ) and made profits for the student council, make t-shirt design for school merchandise, and events for class meetings.
 As the head of creative design, I am in charge of coordinating my members to the teacher, and take responsibilities for all of the activities under the creative design division.